MuscleMap/MuscleMap/docs/installation.md

 - **Python:** 3.9.23
 - **Operating system:** Linux, macOS, or Windows

-The MuscleMap Toolbox works on **CPU and GPU**, but performance is substantially better with GPU acceleration.
+The MuscleMap Toolbox works on **CPU and GPU**, but performance is substantially faster with GPU acceleration.

 ---